Resources in this section include those relating to the administration of estates, grant of probate and drafting of wills.

 Advance Medical Directive (AMD)

 The AMD is a legal document you sign in advance to inform your doctor that you do not want any life-sustaining treatment to be used for prolonging your life in the event you become terminally ill and unconscious, and where death is imminent.
+An overview of the AMD is available in this brochure.
 Information published by the Ministry of Health.
-More information is available in this brochure.

 A Guide to Making a Will